bobbyjim/x16-robs-blinkenlights/README.md

 # kernal-test
 A little C program that tests KERNAL routines.

+# print-hex
+6502 assembly to print a byte value in hexadecimal.

 # robsos
 A small DMS-SOS emulator (an old Nortel switch operating system).

+# sweet16
+SWEET16 for the Commander X16